sem CLI Reference#

 A widget

-according to certain criteria that are defined using filters that help you
+according to specific criteria defined using filters that help you

 narrow down the displayed information.